Donatella Arpaia: Education

 Arpaia graduated from Kellenberg Memorial High School in Uniondale, Long Island in 1989.
 Arpaia received her bachelor's degree from Fairfield University in Fairfield, Connecticut and her juris doctor from the St. John's University School of Law in Queens, New York.
 She studied at the French Culinary Institute and the Italian Culinary Academy.

 Personal life

-Arpaia was raised in Woodmere, New York, on Long Island to Maria and chef Lello Arpaia (began his career at Delmonico’s under the ownership of Oscar Tucci), who immigrated to the US from Italy.
+Arpaia was raised in Woodmere, New York, on Long Island to Maria and chef Lello Arpaia (who began his career at Delmonico's under the ownership of Oscar Tucci), who immigrated to the US from Italy.
 In May 2011, Arpaia married Allan Stewart, a cardiac surgeon and graduate of Rutgers New Jersey Medical School.
 On September 15, 2011, her 40th birthday, the couple had a son.